Out with the Bath Water

 Mind you - if David has gone where he was supposed to be, these would be questions he'd already know the answer to... 🙄

-David sent a gift to Uriah's house and tells him to go home and wash his feet.
+David even sent a gift to Uriah's house and tells him to go home and wash his feet.
 What's interesting is Uriah does not go home, but he sleeps at the palace entrance instead.
-He doesn't go into his home.
+He doesn't go home.
 Never sees the gift.
-And when David learns of this, he summons Uriah again, to ask why not.
+Does not see Bathsheba.
+When David learns of this, he summons Uriah again, to ask why not.

 "The ark of Israel and Judah are staying in tents...
 Your soldiers are camped out in the open...
 How can I make love to my wife (while they are in the elements)?
 I will do no such thing." - Uriah's response.